mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 # Setting up ntfy

-This is an [Ansible](https://www.ansible.com/) role which installs the [ntfy](https://ntfy.sh/) push notification server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs a [ntfy](https://ntfy.sh/) push notification server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 ntfy lets you send push notifications to your phone or desktop via scripts from any computer, using simple HTTP PUT or POST requests.

 See the project's [documentation](https://docs.ntfy.sh/) to learn what ntfy does and why it might be useful to you.

-**Note**: you need to install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/) on the device in order to receive push notifications from the ntfy server.
+**Note**: you need to install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/) on your device in order to receive push notifications from the ntfy server.
 Notifications can also be sent/received on the ntfy's web app.
 Refer [this section](#usage) for details about how to use the apps.

 ### UnifiedPush support